bt-koch/bt-koch/README.md

 <!-- <img align="right" src="https://media.giphy.com/media/l378c04F2fjeZ7vH2/giphy.gif" alt="gif" width = "400" /> -->

-- 🎓 I'm in my Masters in Applied Economic Analysis and Banking and Finance
+- 💼 Gained experience as an Data Scientist, Data Analyst and Economist in Financial Statistics at the Swiss Government
-- 👀 I’m interested in economics, econometrics, finance and data science
+- 🎓 Masters in Applied Economic Analysis and Banking and Finance where I focused on Quantitative Methods
-- 🌱 I’m currently learning more about the intersection between economics/finance and econometrics/data science
+- 👀 Interested in economics, econometrics, finance and data science
-- 👨‍💻 I'm working in Financial Statistics at the Swiss Government
+- 👨‍💻 Working in Financial Stability at the Swiss National Bank
-- 🔬 I'm currently collaborating in a research project with the European Central Bank
+- 🔬 Collaborating in a research project with the European Central Bank

 <h2 align="left">Tools I'm using on a regular basis</h2>